Citizens Against Government Waste: Other

 Throughout its history, CAGW has been accused of fronting lobbying efforts of corporations to give them the appearance of "grassroots" support.

 According to the St. Petersburg Times in 2006, the Pig Book has been used to benefit corporate donors, specifically health clubs who donated to CAGW.
 It listed federal grants to YMCAs who compete with those health clubs as waste.
 CAGW's president countered that "The Ys are there because they qualify as pork.
 Period."

 A Senate Finance Committee investigating ties between CAGW (and other non-profits) and Jack Abramoff in 2006 stated in a report that the non-profits: 'probably violated their tax-exempt status "by laundering payments and then disbursing funds at Mr. Abramoff's direction; taking payments in exchange for writing newspaper columns or press releases that put Mr. Abramoff's clients in a favorable light; introducing Mr. Abramoff's clients to government officials in exchange for payment; and agreeing to act as a front organization for congressional trips paid for by Mr. Abramoff's clients."'

 In 2007, CAGW supported a bill that would limit damages resulting from malpractice lawsuits.
 Many consumer watchdog groups opposed the bill.

 "Chinese Professor" ad

 The CAGW launched an ad, now commonly referred to as "Chinese Professor" for the 2010 midterm elections, which portrays a 2030 conquest of an indebted United States by China.
 Local Asian American extras were used to portray the Chinese students, although the actors were not informed of the nature of the shoot.
-Columnist Jeff Yang said that in the campaign there was a "blurry line between Chinese and Chinese-Americans".
+Columnist Jeff Yang said of the ad, and others like it, "That’s what makes the widespread demonization of China and 'the Chinese' so frightening to Asian Americans: The line between Asians on that side of the ocean and those on this side has always been blurry to those with a surplus of rage and a deficit of judgment."
 Larry McCarthy, the producer of "Chinese Professor," defended his work by saying that "this ad is about America, it's not about China."